Skip to navigation Skip to content

 • JSP basic rate is higher

 • Student income test is more beneficial than job seeker income test.
-Shaina’s income is under the student income free area so AUS rate would not be affected
+Shaina's income is under the student income free area so Austudy rate would not be affected

-• Compare maximum AUS basic rate to income affected JSP basic rate.
+• Compare maximum Austudy basic rate to income affected JSP basic rate.
 Use the Payment and Service Finder if needed to compare rates

 • Course attracts SSL

-• Customer contact required to discuss options.
-Base decision on customer preference
+• Customer contact is required to discuss options.
+Base the decision on customer preference

 • Record this conversation in the claim grant/reject DOC